Regular Expressions

 Greedy Quantifiers

-Quantifiers can be applied to literal characters, dot metacharacter, groups, backreferences and character classes.
+Quantifiers can be applied to literal characters, the dot metacharacter, groups, backreferences and character classes.
 Basic examples are shown below, more will be discussed in the sections to follow.

 • * match zero or more times